GeoGenetics-edu/case-study-data-processing-documentation-team01/README.md

 ### Parameter Selection
 We changed minimum damage threshold to 0.1 because we want to get rid of sequences that have 0 damage.
 We didn't set it higher because we don't want to be removing true positives.
 Maybe DNA degrades at different rates and we don't want to lose any potential data.

-We set the significance to 2, because when we looked at the damage plot panel this was a good place to minimise the amount of contamination or results affected by misalignment
+We set the MAP significance to 2, because when we looked at the damage plot panel this was a good cut-off to minimise the amount of contamination or results affected by misalignment

 We used a minimum of 100 reads per taxon, this is a good amount of reads to be able to identify if it is true damage or not